Seth Klarman’s Margin of Safety is a rare and elusive book that sells for a huge premium over its

 The most beneficial time to be a value investor is when the market is falling.
 This is when downside risk matters and when investors who worried only about what could go right suffer the consequences of undue optimism.
 Value investors invest with a margin of safety that protects them from large losses in declining markets.

-If we knew everything, could predict the future, and act rationally at all times, a margin of safety would be pointless.
+If we could predict the future and act rationally at all times, a margin of safety would be pointless.
 Instead, investing is an imperfect game with irrational participants dealing with an unknown future.
 A margin of safety is a layer of protection from the imperfect.

 I too believe that avoiding loss should be the primary goal of every investor.
 This does not mean that investors should never incur the risk of any loss at all.
 Rather “don’t lose money” means that over several years an investment portfolio should not be exposed to appreciable loss of principal.